metio/terraform-provider-migadu/docs/resources/mailbox.md

 - `may_receive` (Boolean) Whether this mailbox is allowed to receive emails.
 - `may_send` (Boolean) Whether this mailbox is allowed to send emails.
 - `password` (String, Sensitive) The password of this mailbox.
+- `password_method` (String) The password method of this mailbox.
+If this is set to 'invitation' an email will be send to the 'password_recovery_email' and users can set their own password.
 - `password_recovery_email` (String) The recovery email address of this mailbox.
-If this is set instead of `password` an invitation to that address will be send to the user and they can set their own password.
 - `recipient_denylist` (List of String) The email addresses of recipients that will always be denied delivery in unicode.
 - `recipient_denylist_punycode` (List of String) The email addresses of recipients that will always be denied delivery in punycode.
 - `remove_upon_expiry` (Boolean) Whether this mailbox will be removed upon expiry.